EFS-OpenSource/Thetis/docs/source/configuration.rst

    * - :code:`fairness/examine`
      - boolean
      - Enables/disables the AI fairness evaluation for the final rating & reporting.
-   * - :code:`fairness/<label name>`
+   * - :code:`fairness/sensitive_attributes/<label name>`
-     - string or list of int/string
+     - optional string or list of int/string
      - Specify one or multiple sensitive attributes (e.g., gender or age) that are used for fairness evaluation.
        The value of this entry is a list of target classes (given by "distinct_classes" parameter) for which the sensitive attribute is valid.
 For example, if "distinct_classes" specifies labels "person" and "car", a sensitive attribute for "gender" might only be valid for target label "person".
-If the attribute is valid for all specified target labels, you can also pass the value "all".
+If the attribute is valid for all specified target labels, you can also leave the value empty or pass "all".